WHAT IS INCLUSIVE EDUCATION?

 WHY IS INCLUSION IMPORTANT FOR YOUR CHILD?

-Do you have a child with an intellectual disability that impacts their academic performance and their ability to learn at the same rate as their peers?
+Do you have a child with an intellectual or developmental disability that impacts their academic performance and their ability to learn at the same rate as their peers?

 This section will provide some resources that can be helpful as parents address the issue of education for their child.
 In this section we will discuss: